phergie/phergie-irc-bot-react/README.md

 ./bin/phergie
 ```

-In both cases, an optional list of configuration file paths can be specified as
+In both cases, a configuration file path can be specified as a command line
-command line arguments.
-If none are, `config.php` in the current working
+argument.
+If none is, `config.php` in the current working directory will be
-directory will be assumed by default.
+assumed by default.

 ## Configuration

-Configuration is stored in PHP files that return associative arrays.
-These files
+Configuration is stored in a PHP file that returns an associative array.
+This
-contain settings for IRC server connections and plugins.
+file contains settings for IRC server connections and plugins.
 See
 `config.sample.php` for an example.

 ## Installing Plugins